V.League 1: Conflict of interest related to sponsors

-The V.League regulations typically stipulate that clubs are not allowed to exploit sponsorships with brands and industries that compete with the league's main sponsor since the date the league regulations are issued or when notified by the organizer.
-However, if the team already has a main sponsor that operates in the same industry as the league's main sponsor from before or has an owner (shareholder) who holds the highest number of shares has business operations in the same industry as the league's main sponsor, then their rights are still protected.
-The cases of Hoàng Anh Gia Lai (HAGL) in 2018 with VPMilk and in 2022 with Red Bull are typical examples of this exception.
+The V.League regulations typically stipulate that clubs are not allowed to exploit sponsorships since the date the league regulations are issued or when notified by the organizer.
+However, if the team already has a main sponsor that operates in the same industry as the league's main sponsor, their rights are still protected.
+The cases of Hoang Anh Gia Lai (HAGL) in 2018 with VPMilk and in 2022 with Red Bull are typical examples of this exception.

 However, ahead of the 2023 season, when VPF announced to HAGL that the team's new sponsor (Carabao Corporation) was in conflict of interest with the league's main sponsor and requested the team not to use the images of the new sponsor within the scope of the tournament, controversy ensued.
 VPF's regulations were met with fierce backlash from fans who were accused of making it difficult for clubs, hindering the development of Vietnamese football.
 HAGL also said that VPF's decision was "completely unreasonable and did not create conditions for the club to develop", and threatened to withdraw from V.League if VPF did not allow them to advertise for the new sponsor.